George Saunders

-George Saunders (born December 2, 1958) is an American writer of short stories, essays, novellas, children's books, and novels.
-His writing has appeared in The New Yorker, Harper's, McSweeney's, and GQ.
-He also contributed a weekly column, "American Psyche", to The Guardian's weekend magazine between 2006 and 2008.
+George Saunders (born December 2, 1958) is an American writer.
+He is best known for his short stories and his novel Lincoln in the Bardo (2017), which won the Booker Prize.
+Saunders's short stories have been published in several collections, including CivilWarLand in Bad Decline (1996) and Tenth of December: Stories (2013).

 A professor at Syracuse University, Saunders won the National Magazine Award for fiction in 1994, 1996, 2000, and 2004, and second prize in the O. Henry Awards in 1997.
 His first story collection, CivilWarLand in Bad Decline, was a finalist for the 1996 PEN/Hemingway Award.
 In 2006, Saunders received a MacArthur Fellowship and won the World Fantasy Award for his short story "CommComm".

 His story collection In Persuasion Nation was a finalist for The Story Prize in 2007.
 In 2013, he won the PEN/Malamud Award and was a finalist for the National Book Award.
-Saunders's Tenth of December: Stories won The Story Prize for short-story collections and the inaugural (2014) Folio Prize.
-His novel Lincoln in the Bardo won the 2017 Booker Prize.
+Tenth of December: Stories won The Story Prize for short-story collections and the inaugural (2014) Folio Prize.